HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

   )
 }}

-From the data displayed above, we can see that around 44% of both mobile and desktop sites use `font-display:swap` while 23% of sites use `font-display:block.`9% of sites set the `font-display` property to `auto` and 3% use the `fallback` property.
+From the data displayed above, we can see that around 44% of both mobile and desktop sites use `font-display:swap` while 23% of sites use `font-display:block`.
+9% of sites set the `font-display` property to `auto` and 3% use the `fallback` property.
 Only around 1% of sites use the `optional` strategy.

 Compared to the 2022 data, there is a visible increase in the use of all `font-display` strategies, the biggest one being on `swap`, whose usage on both mobile and desktop pages jumped from around 30% in 2022 to over 44%.